 But don’t be so quick to dismiss authorized resellers like Green Man Gaming and Humble Bundle either.
-They might not always offer as good deals as gray market sites, but their other perks can make them worth it.
+They might not always offer as good deals as gray market sites, but their flash sales and other perks can make them worth it.
 Check out our article on the best Steam key sites to learn more.

 Happy bargain hunting!